SPLATteam/SPLAT-WebGuide/docs/how_to.rst

 Restoring and opening a model using the MESSAGE interface
 ----------------------------------------------------------

-1. Save the model ZIP file that starts with ``\MAINa_...`` into a known location of the computer
+1. Save the (SPLAT) model ZIP file that starts with ``\MAINa_...`` into a known location of the computer

 2. After installation of MESSAGE, open the program and two windows will open; the blue one is the user interface for Windows OS and the black one is the command window for MESSAGE.

 .. important::

-    You will use the blue windows but always leave the black window open:
+    You will use the blue windows.
+Do NOT close the black window as it will close the MESSAGE interface:

 .. image:: how_to_using_message_1.png